-EO-2 When an empty scale has drifted away from a true zero reading, this key is used to perform a zero adjustment on the scale display.
-In the K35x versions, the zero adjustment is stored when power is removed and is re-used when next powered up.
-ZERO The amount of weight that may be cancelled by the <zero></zero> key is limited via an item in the Setup of the instrument.
-Refer to Z.RANGE (Allowable Zero Operating Range) \otimes page 33 for more information.
+V ZERO When an empty scale has drifted away from a true zero reading, this key is used to perform a zero adjustment on the scale display.
+The zero adjustment is stored when power is removed and is re-used when next powered up.
+The amount of weight that may be cancelled by the <zero></zero> key is limited via an item in the Setup of the instrument.
+Refer to Z.RANGE (Allowable Zero Operating Range) \otimes page 32 for more information.
 Long Press: When the indicator is set to Industrial mode a long press of the <zero></zero> key will remove any stored zero adjustment.
 Refer to Industrial vs OIML and NTEP Modes page 24 for more information on modes.